AlixRegnier/EliasGammaPacker/README.md

 ## Compilation

-There are two compilation flag that can be used:
+There are two compilation flags that can be used (to put in Makefile):
 ``-DNO_COMPUTED_GOTO`` to use a switch instead of computed goto.
 ``-DEGP_NOCHECK`` to remove boundary checks (implies that bitpacking vector size is enough) because no checks will be done.

 ```bash
 make